project-image

 Thunderbirds 1965: Postscript

-over 7 years ago – Sat, Dec 31, 2016 at 09:51:48 PM
+almost 8 years ago – Sat, Dec 31, 2016 at 09:51:48 PM

 It's been six months since our final Thunderbirds 1965 update when we closed the project after almost a year.
 We had intended to leave the page permanently dormant, but it turned out to be quite an eventful year.
 Knowing that not everyone is on social media, we thought many of our backers might be interested to know that although Thunderbirds 1965 is over, the quest to keep Supermarionation going isn't.